How to Uberize Your Industry with Social Media Listening (or Avoid Being Uberized!)

-Which applications and platforms pose a significant threat to your market?
+Which applications and platforms pose a significant opportunity or threat to your company?
 Which technologies or processes are missing or can be improved (e.g. centralization of customer data for a seamless experience between your website, mobile application, and the internal system of your branch network), and which are present in other sectors?

 3. Competitive Intelligence

 Which types of direct and indirect competitors or services are you being compared to?
 For example, ride-hailing companies may want to consider rental services for trains, cars, planes, or carpools by individuals.

 4. Regulatory Monitoring

 The aim here is to detect changes and future standards, laws, and regulations that may challenge your business model and, conversely, generate platform development opportunities.

 As we can see, the social media listening axes of established companies are very similar to those of a start-up that has already disinter-mediated its industry.
 The difference is timing.
 It is necessary to be aware of the need to collect this information early, in order to start the necessary transformations and mutations as quickly as possible, based on analyses fed by all detected insights.

 Written by Alina Taher

 With a background in consumer economics, marketing, and international business, Alina is a Digiminder passionate about global market insights.
 In her free time, you can find her reading historical fiction or re-watching old star trek episodes.